Ruben-Kamdem/Task-Manager/README.md

 # Task-Manager
-A small task manager, to keep track of do, and to be done task
+A small task manager, to keep track of done, and to be done task